-#for a string; has side effect of printing
+#f or a string; has side effect of printing

 the output is to the current output port and

 format-string must be a string.
 In case of a formatting error

 error port.
 Characters are output as if the string were output by the

 display function with the exception of those prefixed by a tilde

 (~).
 For a detailed description of the format-string syntax

 please consult a Common LISP format reference manual.
 For a test suite